-The IFF's Bleached Reef is an installation of handicrafted corals evoking, through the collective work of women, the beauty of living reefs and the threats they face from global warming.
-Reef design by Margaret and Christine Wertheim.
-Crochet coral pieces by Christine and Margaret Wertheim (CA/Australia), Marianne Midelburg (Australia), Nancy Lewis (VT), Helle Jorgensen (Australia), Sarah Simons (CA), Evelyn Hardin (TX), Arlene Mintzer (NY), Jill Schrier, (NY), Pamela Stiles (NY), Dagma Frinta (NY), Christina Simons (CA).
-With vintage doilies by unknown makers, and miniature beaded-coral towers by Nadia Severns (NY).
+Included in the show is the IFF’s Bleached Reef, an elegaic installation of handicrafted corals, evoking through the collective work of women, the beauty of living reefs and the threats they face from global warming.
+Bleached Reef is created and designed by Margaret and Christine Wertheim, and includes individual crochet pieces from “core reef contributors” Marianne Midelburg (Australia), Nancy Lewis (VT), Helle Jorgensen (Australia), Sarah Simons (CA), Evelyn Hardin (TX), Arlene Mintzer (NY), Jill Schrier, (NY), Pamela Stiles (NY), Dagma Frinta (NY), Christina Simons (CA), plus miniature beaded-coral towers by Nadia Severns (NY), and vintage doilies by unknown makers.